opendocsg/opendoc-supreme-court-judgements/2019_SGCA_14/report.md

 #### The Canadian authorities

 56     Reference is made to the decision of the British Columbia Supreme Court in _Nelson v Vanier_ \[2013\] BCJ No 2939 (“_Nelson v Vanier_”), in particular Schultes J’s comment at \[28\] that the “absolute gold standard” for valuers is to ask what a genuine purchaser is willing to pay in the open market.
-It was argued that this decision supports the proposition that even in a case where an offer is made but not eventually accepted, the significance of the offer, in terms of indicating the true value of the shares, is not diminished.[\[note: 40\]](#Ftn_40) As a legal proposition, we have no difficulty with this submission.
+It was argued that this decision supports the proposition that even in a case where an offer is made but not eventually accepted, the significance of the offer, in terms of indicating the true value of the shares, is not diminished.[^40] As a legal proposition, we have no difficulty with this submission.

 57     This however neglects to paint a full picture of the facts in that case.
 The parties in _Nelson v Vanier_ were in a “marriage-like relationship”, and had by a consent order asked the court to determine the value of shares in a company they had operated together.
 It was agreed in the consent order that the value of the shares at which the parties may purchase the other’s interest should be the share value as determined by the expert report of one Ron Hooge, but if they did not agree on the share value after reviewing the expert report, they may apply to court to determine a fair share value (at \[9\]).
 Mr Hooge initially valued the company at $1.32m.
 There was also several offers by a third-party to purchase the business and his _final_ offer was for $1.45m, but subject to the condition that neither vendor would work as a fishing guide within a 400km radius for four years.
 Mr Vanier, however, rejected the offer as he was not agreeable to the restraint of trade.
 The offer was subsequently withdrawn.
 A supplementary expert report was then called in which Mr Hooge explained that he was fully informed of the third-party offer, including the requirement of a non-competition clause, wherein he concluded that the offer was a _bona fide_ one that met the accepted definition of fair market value.
 Consequently, Mr Hooge expressed the opinion that the fair market value of the shares, if sold, was the same as the third-party’s offer, _ie_, $1.45m.